-Keep everything recorded, for when the children are old enough to understand.
+Keep everything recorded for when the children are old enough to understand.
 Stick to facts.
 Do not fight fire with fire.
 Put it out by blaming no one to your child.
-Explain it’s no one person fault.
-Things happen and people just don’t get on all the time.
-You’re the child we realise this is the own time.
+Explain it’s no one person’s fault.
+Things happen, and people just don’t get on all the time.
+You’re the child.
+We realise this is our own time.

-Stick with your boundaries, narcissists love to take these down, stick to them.
+Stick with your boundaries, and narcissists love to take these down.
+Stick to them.

-If possible try to find time for yourself to relax or do the things you love to do for you.
+If possible, try to find time for yourself to relax or do the things you love to do for yourself.

 They to get enough rest and sleep.

-Find support, friends, family members, people who’ve lived it.
+Find support from friends, family members, people who’ve lived it.

 Some are dangerous, be careful.

-Boundaries and routine are best, stick to them.
-That can be very hard when dealing with idiots and you might like most have your moments of taking a step backwards, just go again.
+Boundaries and routines are best.
+Stick to them.
+That can be very hard when dealing with idiots, and you might like most have your moments of taking a step backwards, just go again.

 Teach them if something doesn’t feel right, don’t do it.

-Get as much support from those around you, as you possibly can, get child psychologist in for the children if needed, keep communication via messages and email means.
+Get as much support from those around you as you possibly can, get a child psychologist in for the children if needed, keep communication via messages and email means.
 If they take you to mediation or court, you have written evidence.
-Do not let the ex know you have. keep a backup record if needed.
+Do not let the ex know you have.
+Keep a backup record if needed.
 Records need to be kept, excellent ones and consistent, with dates and times, the good if there is any and the bad.

 Scapegoat and golden child